ggamangpro101/openpose-source-demo/installation/0_installation.md

 **1. Open the Build System** <br>

   For Windows:
-   - Open the `openpose.sln` file in Visual Studio
+   - Open the `openpose.sln` file in `../openpose/build` with Visual Studio

 **2. Compile the Code**

+  For Visual Studio:
+   - Select **Release** mode in the build configuration